Business Tax Rates

 Concessional Superannuation Contribution Limits

-- A single annual concessional contributions cap of $27,500 (unchanged) applies to all individuals - both concessional personal and employer contributions are included in this threshold.
+- A single annual concessional contributions cap of $30,000 (up from $27,500 last year) - both concessional personal and employer contributions are included in this threshold.

 - the threshold at which high income earners pay additional contributions tax (Division 293 Tax) of 15% is $250,000 (unchanged).